Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 A simple diagnostic order: soil → leaves → roots → light → pests → recent changes.

 Feeling overwhelmed?
-Here’s my exact process for diagnosing any yellow leaf problem:
+Here’s my exact process for diagnosing any yellow-leaf problem, in order:

 1. Check soil moisture.
-Stick your finger 2 inches deep.
-Wet or dry?
+Finger 2 inches deep — wet or dry?

 2. Examine the leaves.
-Are they soft/mushy or crispy/dry?
+Soft and mushy, or crispy and dry?

 3. Check the roots.
 Gently slide the plant out and look for rot.

 4. Assess the light.
-Is your plant getting appropriate light for its species?
+Is it right for this species?

 5. Look for pests.
 Check leaf undersides carefully.

 6. Consider timing.
 When did you last fertilize?
-Any recent changes?
+Any recent move, repot, or season change?

-7. Take action based on what you find.
+7. Take action based on what you find — change one thing at a time.

-If your plant is past the “a few yellow leaves” stage and genuinely looks like it’s giving up — drooping, dropping leaves, mostly bare — work through my full rescue walkthrough on how to save a dying plant instead.
+If your plant is well past a few yellow leaves — drooping, dropping leaves, mostly bare — work through my full rescue on how to save a dying plant instead.
+And for the specific case of a yellowing snake plant (a slightly different story), see why a snake plant turns yellow.

 How to Prevent Yellow Leaves in the Future